csaid/csaid.github.io/_posts/2024-12-09-squishy-charities.md

 ---

 Goldberg is right that there is value in hard-to-quantify causes, and that charitable giving should reflect a diversity of priorities, including community-based initiatives.
-Most people agree, including [leaders](https://x.com/albrgr/status/1865546361653084567) of the EA movement.
+Most people would agree with her, including [leaders](https://x.com/albrgr/status/1865546361653084567) of the EA movement.
 But the idea that the global charity budget has shifted too far toward EA is preposterous.

 Consider the following: